shahid129/mycar/README.md

 **User Story 5**
-- As a User I can Register an account so that I can post my add and comments (must have/ completete) [[#4](https://github.com/shahid129/mycar/issues/4)]
+- As a User I can Register an account so that I can post my add and comments (must have/ completed) [[#4](https://github.com/shahid129/mycar/issues/4)]

-**Expected Results**
+**Testing Steps**
 1. Navigate to the Register page from the nav bar.
 2. Enter your Name, email, password to register.

+**Expected Results**

-3. If username already exists, users need to pick a different username.
+1. If username already exists, users need to pick a different username.
-4. Email field needs to have a proper email id
+2. Email field needs to have a proper email id
-5. Passowrds needs to match
+3. Passowrds needs to match
-6. User will be notified if any of the above details are not correct
+4. User will be notified if any of the above details are not correct
-7. Upon successfull registration they are redirecto login page with a "Registration successfull" message
+5. Upon successfull registration they are redirected to login page with a "Registration successfull" message

 **Actual Results**
-1. Navigate to the Register page from the nav bar.
-2. Enter your Name, email, password to register.
-3. If username already exists, users need to pick a different username.
+1. If username already exists, users need to pick a different username.
-4. Email field needs to have a proper email id
+2. Email field needs to have a proper email id
-5. Passowrds needs to match
+3. Passowrds needs to match
-6. User will be notified if any of the above details are not correct
+4. User will be notified if any of the above details are not correct
-7. Upon successfull registration they are redirected to login page with a "Registration successfull" message
+5. Upon successfull registration they are redirected to login page with a "Registration successfull" message

     - Username already exists
     ![](https://res.cloudinary.com/shahid129/image/upload/v1666185618/static/testing%20doc/registation-1_bgmfuo.png)